Watson1978/MacRuby-DoJo/source/_posts/en/2012-03-18-intro-stopwatch.markdown

   attr_accessor :textField # Outlet
 ```

 Return to *MainMenu.xib* screen, connect the Outlet.
-Press <kbd>control</kbd> key, and drag from App Delegate to Text Field.
+Press <kbd>control</kbd> key and drag from App Delegate to Text Field.

 ![image](/images/en/intro-stopwatch/connect_outlet.png)

-A list of Outlets will be displayed, then choose a `textField` to connect it.
+A list of Outlets will be displayed, and then choose a `textField` to connect it.

 ![image](/images/en/intro-stopwatch/outlets.png)

 You can set/get the value of the Text Field through the textField accessor.

 ## Connect the Actions
 When you clicked start/stop button, still nothing happens.
 You need to set the behaviors when the buttons are clicked.

-Choose an *AppDelegate.rb*, then add `startTimer` and `stopTimer` methods as following.
+Choose an *AppDelegate.rb*.
+After that, add `startTimer` and `stopTimer` methods as following.

 ```ruby
 class AppDelegate